 is not a good move with the one-space low pincer.
 The stone is now too close to Black's wall.

-There are two ways for White to punish it.
-The first is by the simple hane and connection of and , followed by the clamp-tesuji of .
+If and insist on cutting off then White has the clamp tesuji of .
 If Black draws back at , White connects at .
-Compared to the normal joseki, Black has made the extra exchange of for - which is clearly aji keshi.
+Compared to the normal joseki, Black has made the extra exchange of for - which is aji keshi.